Virtual camera system: Implementation

 There is a large body of research on how to implement a camera system.
 The role of a constraint solver software is to generate the best possible shot given a set of visual constraints.
 In other words, the constraint solver is given a requested shot composition such as "show this character and ensure that he covers at least 30 percent of the screen space".
-The solver will then use various methods to try creating a shot that would satisfy this request.
+The solver will then use various methods to try to create a shot that would satisfy this request.
 Once a suitable shot is found, the solver outputs the coordinates and rotation of the camera, which can then be used by the graphic engine renderer to display the view.

 In some camera systems, if no solution can be found, constraints are relaxed.
 For example, if the solver cannot generate a shot where the character occupies 30 percent of the screen space, it might ignore the screen space constraint and simply ensure that the character is visible at all.
 Such methods include zooming out.

 Some camera systems use predefined scripts to decide how to select the current shot for commonly seen shot scenarios called film idioms.
 Typically, the script is going to be triggered as a result of an action.
 For instance, when the player's character initiates a conversation with another character, the "conversation" script is going to be triggered.
 This script will contain instructions on how to "shoot" a two-character conversation.
 Thus the shots will be a combination of, for instance, over the shoulder shots and close-up shots.
 Such script-based approaches may switch the camera between a set of predefined cameras or rely on a constraint solver to generate the camera coordinates to account for variability in scene layout.
 This scripted approach and the use of a constraint solver to compute virtual cameras was first proposed by Drucker.
 Subsequent research demonstrated how a script-based system could automatically switch cameras to view conversations between avatars in a realtime chat application.